Lifelong Learning Community at Otterbein

 Membership & Benefits

-We permit one-time guests at any event.
+We permit one-time guests at any event*.
 If a guest would like to attend more often, then we ask that they become a member.
+Guests must register just like members for joining and access to sessions.

 *One-time guest exception may be made for day trips and the holiday luncheon.
 A non-member spouse or friend may attend these events if they pay the fee for the day drip or make a donation towards the luncheon.